root-project/web/manual/creating_a_user_application/index.md

 }
 {% endhighlight %}

-Save the code in file, for example `demo.cxx`.
+Save the code in a file, for example as `demo2.cxx`.

-Compile the `demo.cxx` file as follows:
+On Linux and MacOS compile the `demo2.cxx` file as follows :

 {% highlight C++ %}
-   g++ demo.cxx $(root-config --glibs --cflags --libs) -o demo
+   g++ demo2.cxx $(root-config --glibs --cflags --libs) -o demo2
 {% endhighlight %}

+The equivalent command on Windows is:

+{% highlight C++ %}
+cl -nologo -MD -GR -EHsc demo2.cxx -I %ROOTSYS%\include /link -LIBPATH:%ROOTSYS%\lib libCore.lib libGpad.lib libHist.lib
+{% endhighlight %}

 Then you can run the program as follows:

 {% highlight C++ %}
-   ./demo
+   ./demo2
 {% endhighlight %}

 ## Returning to the ROOT prompt when closing the canvas

 You can use {% include ref class="TRint" %} to create an environment provides an interface to the windows manager and eventloops via the inheritance of {% include ref class="TApplication" %}.
 In addition `TRint`provides an interactive access to the Cling C++ interpreter via the command line.

 {% highlight C++ %}
-#include <iostream>
 #include "TF1.h"
 #include "TRint.h"
 #include "TCanvas.h"